ZCHAnalytics/GeoPandas/README.md

 ---

 ### Notes on the Updates:
+Update 5 February 2025
+- Added scripts for data validation and cleaning of mismatched station names between two datasets
+- Correctly matched station names in RTT and Doogal data merge
+- Dropped unnecessary values such as for  Peterboro Maintenance Shed

 Update 4 February 2025
 - Added folders for merged datasets.
 - Updated databse scheme to include `origin_crs` and `destination_crs`.